oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 See `samples/return_numbers_as_decimals.py
 <https://github.com/oracle/python-oracledb/blob/main/samples/return_numbers_as_decimals.py>`__

-An equivalent, longer, older coding idiom to :attr:`defaults.fetch_decimals` is to use an :ref:`output type handler <outputtypehandlers>` do the conversion.
+An equivalent, longer, older coding idiom to setting :attr:`oracledb.defaults.fetch_decimals <Defaults.fetch_decimals>` is to use an :ref:`output type handler <outputtypehandlers>` to do the conversion.

 .. code-block:: python